zekyll/OMPEval/README.md

 - Multiple cards are combined in Hand objects which makes the actual evaluation fast and allows caching of partial hand data.
 - Evaluator gives each hand 16-bit integer ranking, which can be used for comparing hands (bigger is better).
 The quotient when dividing with 4096 also gives the hand category.
 - Has relatively low memory usage (400kB lookup tables) and initialization time (~10ms).
-- Can be compiled for both 32- and 64-bit platforms but has 50% better performance on 64bit.
+- Can be compiled for both 32- and 64-bit platforms but has 50% better performance on 64sbit.
+On x64 the evaluator also takes advantage of SSE4 if enabled by compiler flags.

 Below is a performance comparison with three other hand evaluators ([SKPokerEval](https://github.com/kennethshackleton/SKPokerEval), [2+2 Evaluator](https://github.com/tangentforks/TwoPlusTwoHandEvaluator) and [ACE Evaluator](https://github.com/ashelly/ACE_eval)).
 Benchmarks were done on Intel 3770k using a single thread.
 Results are in millions of evaluations per second. **Seq**: sequential evaluation performance. **Rand1**: evaluation from a pregenerated array of random hands (7 x uint8). **Rand2**: evaluation from an array of random Hand objects.
 ```